mk-fg/name-based-routing-policy-controller/README.rst

   blocked, not just the latest subset of IPs.

-- Both IPv4/IPv6 are supported, and host is considered to be working directly if ALL addrs withing ONE OF these address families work.
+- Both IPv4/IPv6 are supported, and host is considered to be working directly if ALL addrs within ONE OF these address families work.

   Idea here is kinda similar to `Happy Eyeballs algorithm`_.

-  IPv6 quite often doesn't work for a service, with arbitrary connection errors (refused, reset, timeout, etc), while IPv4 is perfectly fine, which is normal for a lot of sites (as of 2022 at least), so not insisting on IPv6 working is fine.
+  IPv6 quite often doesn't work for a service with arbitrary connection errors (refused, reset, timeout, etc), while IPv4 works perfectly fine, which is normal for a lot of sites (as of 2022 at least), so not insisting on IPv6 is fine.

   But IPv4 can fail to work while IPv6 works due to broken filtering too, where either blocking is too narrow/static and site works around it by shifting